uofajillian/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

        Contains the member field ``display_name``, which is the string value for the **Display Name** given to the problem component.

+.. ^^now documented as part of common context

 ``event`` **Member Fields**: